 CFoutput

-In this step we will use AWS Glue to create an icebrg table and convert parquet data without rewriting the data on S3 to iceberg format.
-Glue Notebooks will be used.
+In this step we will use AWS Glue to create an icebrg table and convert parquet data to iceberg format.
+Glue Studio will be used.

 AWSRegion